3bdallaaa/Temperature-Sensor/README.md

 The input is ADC and output is PWM

-Ranges of Duty:
+**Ranges of Duty:**
- Below 52°C: Fan is turned off.
+- Below 52°C: Fan is turned off.
- Between 52°C and 55°C: Fan operates at 50% duty cycle.
+- Between 52°C and 55°C: Fan operates at 50% duty cycle.
- Above 55°C: Fan operates at 100% duty cycle.
+- Above 55°C: Fan operates at 100% duty cycle.

 The temperature sensor used here is NTC 10K
 The arm is STM32F103C8